 If you keep nest boxes:

-Avian influenza is only rarely transmitted to humans, according to the USDA, but nevertheless our NestWatch project always advises good hygiene and highly recommends that people wear disposable gloves and/or wash their hands thoroughly after checking nest boxes.
+Avian influenza is only rarely transmitted to humans, according to the USDA.
+The Centers for Disease Control and Prevention considers the general public health risk from avian flu to be low.
+Nevertheless, our NestWatch project always advises good hygiene and highly recommends that people wear disposable gloves and/or wash their hands thoroughly after checking nest boxes.
 Most birds that use nest boxes are songbirds, which are at low risk for contracting or transmitting avian influenza.
 If you monitor waterfowl or raptor nests (e.g., Wood Duck, Common Merganser, Canada Goose, American Kestrel, Barred Owl), we suggest you wear gloves, change or wash gloves and disinfect equipment between nest boxes, wear a mask when cleaning out nest boxes, and change clothes and footwear before visiting any domestic poultry.